cse130-assignments/00-lambda/README.md

 You are encouraged to try to understand the testing code, but you will not be graded on this.

+NOTE: the first time you run `make` or `stack test` it will take a few minutes for everything to get set up -- this is normal!
+Subsequent executions of these commands should be very fast.

 ## Submission Instructions

 Submit your code via the HW-0 assignment on Gradescope.